 - Press and hold the (I)/(ON) and (O)/(OFF) buttons of the Dimmer Switch for about 10 seconds until your bulb starts to blink

-- Your bulb should stop blinking and eventually turning on again.
+- Your bulb should stop blinking and eventually turn on again.
 At the same time, a green light on the top left of your remote indicates that your bulb has been successfully reset to factory settings.

 Follow the instructions on https://github.com/vanviegen/hue-thief/ (EZSP-based Zigbee USB stick required)

-On Linux hosts ZHA can fail to start during HA startup or restarts because the zigbee USB device is being claimed by the host’s modemmanager service.
+On Linux hosts ZHA can fail to start during HA startup or restarts because the Zigbee USB device is being claimed by the host’s modemmanager service.
 To fix this disable the modemmanger on the host system.

 sudo apt-get purge modemmanager

 If you are using Docker and can’t connect, you most likely need to forward your device from the host machine to the Docker instance.
 This can be achieved by adding the device mapping to the end of the startup string or ideally using Docker compose.

 sudo apt-get install docker-compose).

 docker-compose.yml with the following data:

 version: '2' services: homeassistant: # customisable name container_name: home-assistant # must be image for your platform, this is the rpi3 variant image: homeassistant/raspberrypi3-homeassistant volumes: - <DIRECTORY HOLDING HOME ASSISTANT CONFIG FILES>:/config - /etc/localtime:/etc/localtime:ro devices: # your usb device forwarding to the docker image - /dev/ttyUSB0:/dev/ttyUSB0 restart: always network_mode: host